 The International Bilingual School Munich has access to a broad range of skills with strong partners in the spheres of childcare and education.
 In addition to Minihaus München and Kinderhaus München (for special needs education), these include the Arbeitskreis Legasthenie Bayern e.V. (for support with literacy and numeracy).
-In additional, our International Kids Campus is a strong partner in the educational sphere.
+Our International Kids Campus is a strong partner in the educational sphere, too.

 The ongoing professional qualification of our staff takes place at our own training facility, the Bildungsakademie Feinschliff: research into the brain and into educational techniques comes up with new information almost daily, making it ever easier for us to understand how a child learns to comprehend its world.
 For education professionals, this means knowing and structuring these new facts, weighing up which of them it makes sense to include in the developmental process of children and how to achieve this.